Automorphisms of singular three-dimensional cubic hypersurfaces: Segre cubic

-\begin{pproposition}The group $G$ coincides with one of the following subgroups of $\Aut(X)\simeq \Sym_{6}$: where $\Sym_{5}$ and $\Alt_{5}$ are standard subgroups. \end{pproposition} \begin{proof} One can easily prove this using the list of all subgroups of $\Sym_{6}$ (for example, one can use GAP~\cite{27} to construct such a list) and following simple facts: \begin{itemize} \item The group $G$ with the natural action on the set of coordinates cannot have an invariant pair of coordinates: otherwise there is a $G$-invariant plane in $\mathbb{P}^{4}$. \item The group $G$ is not a subgroup of $\Sym_{3}^{2}\rtimes \Cyc_{2}\subset\Aut(X)$ since such group is a stabilizer of some singular point of $X$ (see~\cite[p.
+\begin{pproposition}The group $G$ coincides with one of the following subgroups of $\Aut(X)\simeq \Sym_{6}$: where $\Sym_{5}$ and $\Alt_{5}$ are standard subgroups. \end{pproposition} \begin{proof} One can easily prove this using the list of all subgroups of $\Sym_{6}$ (for example, one can use GAP~\cite{27} to construct such a list) and following simple facts. \begin{itemize} \item The group $G$ with the natural action on the set of coordinates cannot have an invariant pair of coordinates: otherwise there is a $G$-invariant plane in $\mathbb{P}^{4}$. \item The group $G$ is not a subgroup of $\Sym_{3}^{2}\rtimes \Cyc_{2}\subset\Aut(X)$ since such group is a stabilizer of some singular point of $X$ (see~\cite[p.
 252]{3}). \item Every subgroup $\Sym_{5}\subset\Aut(X)$ acting transitively on the set of coordinates has an orbit of length 5 in the set of planes in $X$ (see~\cite[Lemma 3.8]{3}).
 The sum of all planes in such orbit cannot be proportional to the canonical class of $X$.
 Hence such subgroups $\Sym_{5}$ are not minimal.
 As a consequence, $G$ is not a subgroup of such group. \item Every subgroup $H\simeq \Sym_{4}\times \Cyc_{2}$ acting transitively on the set of coordinates is the stabilizer of some plane on $X$ since all such subgroups are conjugate and the stabilizer of a plane has the same property.
 As a consequence, $G$ is not a subgroup of such group. \end{itemize} Using these facts we exclude all the possibilities for $G$ except four classes from the assertion.
 On the other hand all these four classes of subgroups act transitively on the set of planes, so they are minimal. \end{proof}

-\begin{remark} I.Cheltsov and C. Shramov~\cite{4} proved that the Segre cubic with the action of $G=\Alt_{6}$ has no equivariant birational transformations to another $G$-Mori fibration (in other words, the Segre cubic is \emph{$G$-birationally rigid}).
-So the $G$-birational rigidity of Segre cubic with the action of $\Alt_{5}$ and $\Sym_{5}$ is the only open problem related to the $G$-rigidity property of the Segre cubic. \end{remark}
+\begin{remark} I. Cheltsov and C. Shramov~\cite{4} proved that the Segre cubic with the action of $G=\Alt_{6}$ has no equivariant birational transformations to another $G$-Mori fibration (in other words, the Segre cubic is $G$-birationally rigid).
+So the $G$-birational rigidity of Segre cubic with the action of $\Alt_{5}$ and $\Sym_{5}$ is the only open problem related to the $G$-rigidity property of the Segre cubic.
+There are some other examples of $\Alt_{5}$-birationally rigid Fano threefolds (see \cite{4}, \cite{29}). \end{remark}